damjan-popic/korpus-solar-analysis/README.md

 Standalone repo for safe CLASSLA reannotation plus the full lexical/syntactic analysis described in the disposition.

-The repo is intentionally specific to Šolar.
-Generic tagging of unrelated corpora can live elsewhere; this project keeps the Solar metadata logic, ID preservation, and thesis-facing outputs in one place.

 ## What this pipeline does

 1. **Reannotates the original Šolar CoNLL-U with CLASSLA** while preserving: